jeffersonzaki/MOD4_Project/README.md

 ## Project Scenario
-We are representing the United Nations Development Programme to help guide aide to where it is most needed.
-Over the past 5 years the Human Freedom Index scores, for many countries, have decreased.
-We want to find the reason for this, if it is security, economical, or political reasons, and give aide to those specific areas to help increase the Human Freedom Index.
+We are a non government organization that conduct research and generate action to prevent abuses of human rights and to demand justice for those whose rights have been violated.
+We are approaching the United Nations Development Programme to help guide aide to where it is most needed using the recent human freedom index score.Over the past 5 years the Human Freedom Index score, for many countries has decreased.
+Our study aims to find significant contributors of freedom globally, as it is measured by the human freedom index score variables.

 ## Responsibilities/Task:
 [Lidet Alemu](https://github.com/Lidetsal)